-Prior to our engagement with the NGO, calls were spread roughly evenly across the week to manage bandwidth constraints.
+Prior to our engagement with the NGO, calls were spread roughly across the week to manage limits on the number of calls that can be made by the platform in an hour.
 During that time, no efforts were made to match call times to user preferences or availability.
-In collaboration with the NGO, we changed the "default" policy from a purely ad hoc one to a purely random "uniform policy" in which users were assigned with equal probability to each of the 91 potential calling times within the week.
+In collaboration with the NGO, we changed the "default" policy from a purely ad hoc one to a purely random "uniform policy" in which users were assigned randomly with equal probability to each of the 91 potential calling times (treatment arms) within the week.
+This modification in the default policy is a straightforward change that requires minimal cost, effort, and no disruption for the platform.
+However, the uniform randomization of call times rules out any selection in assignment to different treatment arms and ensures equal representation of all farmer types across the 91 treatment arms.